Last updated: 6 January 2019

-For the purposes of the PDPA and the GPDR the relevant legal entity is Neuron Mobility Pte.
-Ltd. and our nominated Data Protection Officer is Kelvin Hoo who can be reached at email@example.com (please include “Personal Data” in the email subject).
+For the purposes of the PDPA, the GPDR, and local laws the relevant legal entity is Neuron Mobility Pte.
+Ltd. of 37 Jalan Pemimpin, #07-17 Singapore 577177 and our nominated Data Protection Officer is Stephen Farmer who can be reached at firstname.lastname@example.org (please include “Personal Data” in the email subject).

 Information we collect, and how we do it